 Activity 1: Design an Online Political Campaign for a State Political Office

 - Select a position in your state government that you want to be elected to.

 - Explore how current members of congress use social media and how to design a website for a new political party.

-- Then, design a campaign website and 10 social media posts for at least 2 social media spaces (e.g., Facebook, TikTok, Instagram, YouTube) where potential voters could interact with you.
+- Then, design a campaign website and 10 social media posts for at least 2 social media spaces (e.g., Facebook, TikTok, Instagram, YouTube) so that potential voters could interact with you.
 You can create a digital version (e.g., design a website on Google Sites) or use pencil and paper or a digital drawing/mindmapping tool to develop a prototype.

-- Share your online political campaign with peers and family members for feedback.
+- Share your online political campaign plans with peers and family members for feedback.

 Activity 2: Design Your Personal Code of Conduct for Online Campaigning

-- List your core values for fair and open democratic elections
+- List your core values for fair and open online campaigning for democratic elections.

-- State what you promise to do in online campaigning (e.g., you will provide truthful information; you will not promote misleading content and you will refrain from using distorted audio-visual messages, including deep fakes.
+- State what you promise to do and not do in online campaigning (e.g., you will provide truthful information; you will not promote misleading content and you will refrain from using distorted audio-visual messages, including deep fakes).

-- State what you expect social media platforms to do to maintain a fair election; for example, remove hateful or violent content.
+- Explain what you expect social media platforms to do to maintain a fair election (e.g., remove hateful or violent content).